Dayana-N/django-widget-tweaks-article/README.md

 In this article we are going to explore how to utilise the power of widget tweaks to style our forms in Django.
 If you have previous experience with Django you probably know that our forms need additional work in order to be styled as desired.
 We are going to setup a simple Contact Us form for our example.

+##### What is Django Widget Tweaks?

+Widget Tweaks is a package that provides additional functionalities and features for working with form widgets and rendering in Django templates.
+It is not a part of the Django core framework but is instead a third-party package that extends Django's capabilities.

 We are assuming that you know how to setup a Django project.
 Let's have a look at the code so far.

 We have created a new app called Contact which is where the majority of our code is going to live.